zhenyuWang/frontend-study-book/English/React/Passing-Props-to-a-Component.md

 reclaim [rɪˈkleɪm] 取回

 Don’t try to “change props”.
 When you need to respond to the user input (like changing the selected color), you will need to “set state”, which you can learn about in State: A Component’s Memory.

+## Recap
+- To pass props, add them to the JSX, just like you would with HTML attributes.
+- To read props, use the `function Avatar({ person, size })` destructuring syntax.
+- You can specify a default value like `size = 100`, which is used for missing and `undefined` props.
+- You can forward all props with `<Avatar {...props} />` JSX spread syntax, but don’t overuse it!
+- Nested JSX like `<Card><Avatar /></Card>` will appear as `Card` component’s `children` prop.
+- Props are read-only snapshots in time: every render receives a new version of props.
+- You can’t change props.
+When you need interactivity, you’ll need to set state.

+destructuring [dɪˈstrʌktʃərɪŋ] 解构